VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 delivery.

 Events can have multiple recipients.
-In the example shown in figure 8, the **ReservationRejected** event is sent to the **RegistrationProcessManager**, the **WaitListProcessManager**, and one other destination.
+In the example shown in Figure 8, the **ReservationRejected** event is sent to the **RegistrationProcessManager**, the **WaitListProcessManager**, and one other destination.
 The **EventProcessor** class identifies the list of handlers to receive the event by examining its list of registered handlers.

 A command has only one recipient.
-In figure 8, the **MakeSeatReservation** is sent to the **SeatsAvaialbility** aggregate.
+In Figure 8, the **MakeSeatReservation** is sent to the **SeatsAvaialbility** aggregate.
 There is just a single handler registered for this subscription.
 The **CommandProcessor** class identifies the handler to receive the command